Seaman, Michael G. (Mike), Ph.D., M.A.

 Classical Studies, East College, Room 012

-Assistant Professor of Classical Studies and Rector Scholar Adviser
+Assistant Professor of Classical Studies, Advising and First-Year Seminar Coordinator, and Rector Scholar Adviser

 Michael Seaman earned his MA and PhD in Ancient History from UCLA.
 He has taught ancient history and classical civilization courses at DePauw since 2004.
 Recent courses include Ancient Warfare, Ancient Athletics, Greek Civilization, Roman Civilization, and Greek Mythology.
 He has taught in the First-Year seminar program as well as the Honor Scholar Program where he regularly teaches an upper division class entitled Democracy and Imperialism in Ancient Greece.
 Michael often takes students abroad to study in Italy and has also taught Italian for the Modern Languages Department and courses on the Italian Renaissance for the History Department.